bsladewski/mojito-client/README.md

 The frontend for the Mojito web application.
 Mojito is a tool for analyzing cryptocurrency prices and configuring bots to automate or assist with trading strategies.

+The backend can be found in the [Mojito](https://github.com/bsladewski/mojito) repository.

 ## Dependencies

 This project uses [Node.js](https://nodejs.org/en/docs/guides/getting-started-guide/).